↑

 • Place pan in freezer for 30 minutes.

-• Bake for 13 minutes or until edges just start to turn golden.
-Cool completely on wire rack, at least 30 minutes.
+• Bake for 13 minutes, or until the edges just begin to turn golden.
+Cool completely on a wire rack, at least 30 minutes.

-• Reserve out ¼ cup cream and set aside.
-Using an electric mixer and medium bowl, beat the remaining ¾ cup heavy cream and ⅔ cup sugar on medium-high speed until soft peaks form, about 2 minutes.
+• Reserve ¼ cup of the heavy cream and set aside.
+Using an electric mixer and medium bowl, beat the remaining ¾ cup cream with the sugar on medium-high speed until soft peaks form, about 2 minutes.

-• In a stand mixer with a paddle attachment or with the electric mixer using a separate medium bowl, beat 1 pound softened cream cheese at medium-high speed until smooth, about 2 minutes.
-Add the whipped cream/sugar mixture and beat at medium-low until combined, about 1 minute.
-Scrape bottom and sides of bowl well with rubber spatula.
+• In a separate bowl or a stand mixer fitted with the paddle attachment, beat the softened cream cheese on medium-high speed until smooth and creamy, about 2 minutes.
+Add the whipped cream mixture and beat on medium-low speed until combined, about 1 minute.
+Scrape down the sides and bottom of the bowl.

-• Add 1 ½ Tablespoons lemon juice, 1 ½ teaspoons vanilla, and pinch salt and continue to beat at medium-low speed for another minute, scraping the sides of bowl again.
-Increase speed to medium-high and beat until airy, about 1 minute.
-Add 1 teaspoon lemon zest at this time and beat just to combine.
+• Add the lemon juice, vanilla, and salt.
+Beat on medium-low speed for 1 minute, scraping the bowl again.
+Increase the speed to medium-high and beat until airy, about 1 minute.
+Add the lemon zest and beat just until incorporated.

-• Pour the reserved ¼ cup of the heavy cream into a microwave-safe measuring cup.
-Add 1 envelope gelatin and whisk to combine.
-Let stand until gelatin is softened, about 3 minutes, then microwave on high power for 10 seconds.
-Let cool about 30 seconds (you don't want it to sit for too long or it will get lumpy).
-If a film has formed on the gelatin, stir briskly and remove any excess film.
-Add gelatin mixture to the filling.
-Beat on medium until smooth and fully incorporated, about 30 seconds.
+• Pour the reserved ¼ cup cream into a microwave-safe measuring cup.
+Whisk in the gelatin and let it soften for about 3 minutes.
+Microwave on high for 10 seconds, then cool briefly, about 30 seconds.
+Stir if a film forms.
+Add the gelatin mixture to the filling and beat on medium speed until smooth and fully incorporated, about 30 seconds.

-• Pour filling into crust and, using an offset or icing spatula, spread filling out evenly.
+• Pour the filling into the prepared crust and spread evenly using an offset spatula.
 Refrigerate for 24 hours.

-• To unlock the cheesecake and serve, wrap a hot, damp kitchen towel around the pan for 20 seconds.
-Unlock the pan and remove the sides.
+• Wrap a hot, damp kitchen towel around the springform pan for about 20 seconds.
+Unlock and remove the sides.
 Slide a thin spatula under the crust and transfer the cheesecake to a serving platter.

 Cook's Tip:

-• For neat, clean slices, wipe the knife on a damp towel between each cut.
+• For neat, clean slices, wipe the knife with a damp towel between each cut.

 Notes